-The substance abuse crisis reaches deeply into Colorado.
+The consequences of substance use are felt by many Coloradans.
 An estimated 206,000 residents of the state have had a loved one die of an opioid overdose.

 The 2019 Colorado Health Access Survey (CHAS) offers insight into these and other issues that affect the health of Coloradans.